 Before planting, prepare the soil thoroughly by plowing or spading followed by disking or raking to smooth the surface.
 If you have not adjusted the soil pH to 6.5 previously, liming should be done before you prepare the soil so that the lime will be incorporated.
 When added to the surface and not plowed in, lime takes years to move down into the soil.
 Lime an area 10' x 10' where each tree will be planted.
 Similar to lime, phosphorus moves down through the soil slowly and thus should be incorporated, based on soil test results, along with lime before planting.
 During planting, dig holes large enough to receive the roots freely without cramping or bending from their natural position.
 Before planting, cut off all dead, broken or mutilated parts of roots with a sharp knife or pruning shears.
 Keep root pruning to a minimum.
 Set the plants at the same depth they grew in the nursery.
 Work soil in and around the roots.
 When the hole is half filled, firm the soil with your feet before you finish filling the hole.
 When the hole is filled, pack the soil firmly.
 Do not leave a depression around the tree.
 Also, do not place fertilizer in the planting hole or fertilize immediately after planting.
 This should only be done after the soil is settled by a drenching rain.
-When the planting is completed, the graft union should be at least 2 inches above the soil line.
+When the planting is completed, the graft union should be at least 2 in. above the soil line.

 After planting, apply sufficient water to thoroughly soak the soil in the area of the tree roots.
 This watering will help bring the soil into closer contact with the roots and eliminate air pockets around the roots.

 Keep weeds out of a 3' x 3' area around the tree because they compete with the tree for moisture and nutrients during the growing season.
 This will also keep mowers away from the trees and reduce trunk damage.
 Mulching will help control weeds as well as conserve moisture.
-Mulches should be kept about 12 inches away from tree trunks.
+Mulches should be kept about 12 in. away from tree trunks.